Search engine optimization: International markets and SEO

+Multilingual SEO

+By the early 2000s, businesses recognized that the web and search engines could help them reach global audiences.
+As a result, the need for multilingual SEO emerged.
+In the early years of international SEO development, simple translation was seen as sufficient.
+However, over time, it became clear that localization and transcreation—adapting content to local language, culture, and emotional resonance—were more effective than basic translation.

 Legal precedents

 On October 17, 2002, SearchKing filed suit in the United States District Court, Western District of Oklahoma, against the search engine Google.
 SearchKing's claim was that Google's tactics to prevent spamdexing constituted a tortious interference with contractual relations.
 On May 27, 2003, the court granted Google's motion to dismiss the complaint because SearchKing "failed to state a claim upon which relief may be granted."

 In March 2006, KinderStart filed a lawsuit against Google over search engine rankings.
 KinderStart's website was removed from Google's index prior to the lawsuit, and the amount of traffic to the site dropped by 70%.
 On March 16, 2007, the United States District Court for the Northern District of California (San Jose Division) dismissed KinderStart's complaint without leave to amend and partially granted Google's motion for Rule 11 sanctions against KinderStart's attorney, requiring him to pay part of Google's legal expenses.